What is whole of life insurance?

-However, once your mortgage is paid off and the children have left home, you may no longer require this level of cover.
+However, if your mortgage is paid off and the children have left home and are self-sufficient, you may no longer require this level of cover.

 Whole of life policies last a lifetime, so you will need to make sure that you are able to continue paying your premiums into old age.

 If, for example, you would struggle to meet the cost of high premiums once retired, whole of life is probably not the best option.